 Mike Kreidler is Washington’s eighth insurance commissioner.
 A former member of Congress, he was first elected as insurance commissioner in 2000.
-He was re-elected to a fifth term in 2016.
+He was re-elected to a sixth term in 2020.

-A doctor of optometry with a master's degree in public health from UCLA, Kreidler practiced at Group Health Cooperative in Olympia for 20 years.
-He also served 16 years in the Washington State Legislature.
+A doctor of optometry with a master's degree in public health from UCLA, Kreidler practiced at the former Group Health Cooperative in Olympia for 20 years.
+He served 16 years in the Washington State Legislature.
 In addition, he was the regional director for the U.S. Department of Health and Human Services and a member of the Northwest Power Planning Council.

 He retired as a lieutenant colonel from the Army Reserves with 20 years of service.

-He is a staunch advocate for consumer protection and as a fair and balanced regulator.
+Kreidler is a staunch advocate for consumer protection and known as a fair and balanced regulator.
 He earned the "Excellence in Consumer Advocacy Award" from consumer advisors to the National Association of Insurance Commissioners.

-From the boardroom of his local school district to the state Legislature and halls of Congress, Kreidler has represented Washingtonians for more than 40 years.
+From the boardroom of his local school district to the state Legislature and halls of Congress, Kreidler has represented Washingtonians for nearly 50 years.

 A longtime advocate for state and federal health care reform

-Since 2007, Commissioner Kreidler has chaired the National Association of Insurance Commissioners' Climate Change and Global Warming Work Group.
+Since 2007, Commissioner Kreidler has chaired the National Association of Insurance Commissioners' Climate Risk and Resilience Work Group.
 He led a successful push for insurers to disclose if and how they are preparing for the potential risks associated with climate change.

-- Cutting excessive auto- and homeowner-insurance rates by more than $310 million since 2001, as well as saving individuals more than $160 million in health insurance premiums.
+- Cutting excessive auto- and homeowner-insurance rates by more than $370 million since 2001, as well as saving individuals and small businesses more than $208 million in health insurance premiums since 2015

-- Helping consumers recover $8 million to $10 million a year in denied and delayed insurance payments.
+- Helping consumers recover $16 million in denied and delayed insurance payments in 2018

 - Making Washington the first state in the nation to set access standards for insurers’ medical provider networks